Siege of Trebizond (1222–1223): Aftermath

 Melik was brought a prisoner to Trebizond, where Andronikos received him with honor.
 Andronikos summoned a council for advice about what to do with their important prisoner; his councilors agreed to release him.
-A pact was made between them that in the future the tie of vassalage, which had previously bound Trebizond to Iconium, should cease, and that the Trapezuntines should no longer be obliged either to perform military service to the sultan or to render tribute or gifts.
-The Sultan Melik is reported to have been so impressed by this moderation that he sent an annual present of Arab horses to Andronikos and money to the St Eugenios monastery.
+A pact was made between them that in the future, the tie of vassalage, which had previously bound Trebizond to Iconium, should cease and that the Trapezuntines should no longer be obliged either to perform military service to the sultan or to render tribute or gifts.
+The Sultan Melik is reportedly so impressed by this moderation that he sent an annual present of Arab horses to Andronikos and money to the St Eugenios monastery.

 William Miller considers the independence of Trebizond gained with this victory ended in 1230.
 Jalal-ad-din, the Sultan of Khwarizm, invaded Anatolia in a direct challenge to the Sultanate of Iconium.
 Jalal-ad-din, who had conquered Georgia in the 1220s, was now a neighbor of Trebizond.
-Andronikos considered neutrality impossible and made an alliance with the Khwarizmshah, and agreed to war with the Seljuks.
+Andronikos considered neutrality impossible and allied with the Khwarizmshah and agreed to war with the Seljuks.
 Many of Jalal-ad-din's troops, after their defeat at the Battle of Yassıçemen in 1230, sought refuge at Trebizond, leading Miller to conclude that Andronikos had assisted the Shah in that battle.
 Miller also cites the information of Vincent de Beauvais, who wrote the ruler of Trebizond used to send the sultan 200 lances (1,000 men).